The 2025 Security Key Shootout!

 Once there, you can create or change your PIN and manage all your sign-in data.
 For example, you can remove old Passkeys and SSH keys from your hardware security token.
 If your key supports biometrics, you can manage fingerprints as well.
 Additionally, you can reset your security key, which will erase all data on the device.

 We will see browsers and operating systems directly supporting security keys in the future.
 This is because FIDO2 security keys generally function similarly across different platforms, except when they don’t.
-Then you'll need to use software provided by the security key manufacturers.
+Then you'll need to use the software provided by the security key manufacturers.
 The usability and quality of this third-party software can vary significantly.
 For instance, some security key manufacturers' software might only be compatible with Windows 11.
 If you have one of these keys, you'll need access to a Windows 11 machine to manage it, although it will likely still function on Linux and macOS.

 We are getting closer to managing our FIDO2 keys directly within the operating system or browser.
 I, for one, will look forward to that day.